dschori/RumexDemo/README.md

 **Structure:**

-Data has to be place like:
+Data has to be placed like:
 ```
 RumexDemo
 │